PointCloudLibrary/pcl/doc/tutorials/content/template_alignment.rst

     return (best_template);
   }

 Now that we have a class that handles aligning object templates, we'll apply it to the the problem of face alignment.
-In the supplied data files, we've included nine template point clouds that we created from different views of a person's face.
+In the supplied data files, we've included six template point clouds that we created from different views of a person's face.
 Each one was downsampled to a spacing of 5mm and manually cropped to include only points from the face.
 In the following code, we show how to use our *TemplateAlignment* class to locate the position and orientation of the person's face in a new cloud.

 First, we load the object template clouds.
 We've stored our templates as .PCD files, and we've listed their names in a file called ``object_templates.txt``.
 Here, we read in each file name, load it into a FeatureCloud, and store the FeatureCloud in a vector for later.